 In addition, the United Kingdom and France concluded in November 2010. historical military cooperation agreement.
 In particular, it envisages cooperation in maintaining nuclear arsenals and the creation by 2015 of two research centers.
 In one of them, research will be conducted, in the second - nuclear tests will be simulated, which is especially important in the context of the Comprehensive Nuclear-Test-Ban Treaty.
 France and Great Britain are also planning a joint development of technologies for nuclear submarines, which will not concern power plants and nuclear weapons yet, but will cover all other components and types of equipment.
 It is also noted that both states will independently control their nuclear forces, although cooperation in the development of specific types of strategic offensive weapons is not ruled out.

-As the General Designer of the Moscow Institute of Heating Engineering, Yuri Semenovich Solomonov, stated, “the last decision, which was made by the governments of England and France, speaks of a rapprochement in the field of strategic weapons and the creation of joint ventures. "
+As the general designer of the Moscow Institute of Thermal Engineering, Yuri Semenovich Solomonov, said, "the last decision made by the governments of England and France, speaks of a rapprochement in the field of strategic weapons and the creation of joint industries."

 FEATURES OF JOINT NUCLEAR PLANNING

 Joint nuclear planning of the United States and its allies is becoming increasingly important due to the need for the American side to fulfill its treaty obligations to reduce carriers and warheads.